raventid/coursera_learning/haskell/notes.md

 `:set +s` - very simple timer to measure performance of function built in GHCi.
 After execturion of function it shows how much time did it take.

 `:set prompt "mighty raventid λ>"` - set custom prompt (there is a bug with colors haskell-mode I guess, at least my emacs-26 does not support proper colors)

+`:set -Wall` - set compiler to show all warnings.
+Why it's not enabled by default?!

 # Questions I have
 - Not sure I completely understand the way spine works in terms of strictness and nonstrictness.
 To note it's pages 358-359 of Programming Haskell.
 So I'm waiting for chapter on strictness and nonstrictness to make it clear.